mavdi/grunt-cucumberjs/README.md

 Sets the Cucumber Compiler options.
 It can also be set by passing through command line `--compiler`

-#### options.reportSuiteAsScenario
+#### options.reportSuiteAsScenarios
 Type: `Boolean`
 Default: `'false'`
 Available: `['true', 'false']`

-Reports the total number of failed/passed Scenarios if set to `true`.
+Reports total number of failed/passed Scenarios in headers if set to `true`.
-If set to `false` or `undefined`, reports total number of failed/passed Features
+Reports total number of failed/passed Features in headers if set to `false` or `undefined`.

 ### Attaching Screenshots to grunt-cucumberjs HTML report